 Terri is willing and interested in presenting workshops on various aspects of writing to readers and/or writers' organizations and meetings -- contact her if you or your group would like more information.

-Hooks and How to Use Them – From First to Last Word!
+Hooks and How to Use Them – A Panster’s View on Plotting!

-A writer must grab the reader's attention and keep it from sentence to sentence, paragraph to paragraph, page to page and chapter to chapter.
-And if that reader is an editor, hooking them from beginning to end is critical.
-Terri reviews the elements and importance of the first page and the first chapter and how effective hooks can be used in strengthening the pacing and structure throughout your book to the last word.
+A writer must grab the reader's attention and keep it moving from the first sentence to the last one, through paragraphs, pages and chapters.
+If that reader is an editor, hooking them from beginning to end is critical.
+Terri will review various hooks and plot points and methods of plotting, their importance and how to use them to strengthen the pacing and structure throughout your book to the last word.
 (For beginning and experienced writers).

 Real History and Research – How, How Much, When and When Not to Use It!

 So are you a romance writer who sets their stories in historical periods or a researcher/historian who writes romance novels?
 Do your contemporary or paranormal stories have enough detail about their own ‘world’?
-How much research do you need to be accurate and do you need to be accurate at all?
+How much research do you need to be accurate or do you need to be accurate at all?
 And, while we’re talking about it, how do you find and integrate research information and tidbits into your story without obviously teaching?
-Terri Brisbin, the author of fifteen historical and paranormal romances, will discuss the basics of research – why, how much, how to, when and when not—and the process of using it or ignoring it when you write.
+Terri, the author of more than 30 historical, time-travel and paranormal romances, will discuss the basics of research – why, how much, how to, when and when not—and the process of using it or ignoring it when you write.
 (For writers at all levels).

 Motivation for Writers – Getting in Gear for Writing!

 Motivation is what gets us going.
 It increases our momentum from a static position towards something we want.
 It is personal.
 Discovering it is wonderful -- not recognizing it can be devastating.
-Terri conducts an interactive workshop to help writers discover their writing style and to organize their strategies to achieve their writing or life goals.
+Terri conducts an interactive workshop to help writers discover their writing style, their writing priorities and goals, and to organize their strategies to achieve their writing or life goals.
 (For writers at all levels).